-Who should know a child is looked after in school?
+Who should know a child/child/young person is looked after in school?

 The Designated Teacher and Headteacher.
 Other staff should be informed on a 'need to know' basis.
 A Governor should be designated with responsibility for LAC progress.

 Who should school information be sent to, including school reports and permission slips for school trips?